Crisis82/AiryTex/README.md

-# Latex templates
+# AiryTex

-Minimal pastel colored LaTex templates inspired by the [Thud](https://github.com/miculan/thud) template, and designed to give a fresh, modern and calming feeling to scientific papers and presentations.
+Light-font pastel-colored LaTeX templates inspired by the [Thud](https://github.com/miculan/thud) template, designed to give a fresh, modern and calming feeling to scientific papers and presentations.

 The classes provided in this repository are:
 - **academica**: built upon the standard *book* class (*i.e.*, papers/articles/journals);